Who Bounty—have not known—

 Acquired by Reverse—

-To exist in state of want, or, unfulfilled desire, is an ideal.
-It’s an art.
+To exist in a state of want, or, unfulfilled desire, is an art.
 But how do we pull off this paradox?
 How do you remain perpetually in a state of desire without actually having that desire filled.
 It's a conundrum.
 It's not an easy art!

-Dickinson calls this a meagre Art and at first it seems this means the art of want is lacking in comparison to the art of having, is meagre in comparison.
-But knowing Dickinson, I think she’s being wry.
-She’s turning it around to say something like “less is more.”
-It’s not so much that the art itself is meagre, is a lesser art, but that mastering meagreness, having less, is the art.
+Dickinson calls this a meagre Art and at first this seems to mean the "art of want" is meagre in comparison to the art of having.
+But knowing Dickinson, she’s being wry.
+She’s turning it around to instead say something like “less is more.”
+It’s not so much that the art itself is meagre, or is lesser, but that mastering meagreness, having less, is the art.

 Meagre is an interesting word.
 It can mean both lacking in quantity, as in, you have less, but also lacking in quality, as in, you are less.
 The poet here is feeling meagre, or lesser, precisely because she once had something so great.
 Having once had so much more makes no longer having it that much more difficult.
 This is a theme we often see running through Dickinson’s poems.
 She seems to have experienced a love so great that everything else pales in comparison.
 She is therefore left contending with overwhelming want.
 But the intensity of this contention also drove her art.
 Her want drove her art.

 It leaves me as a reader in an odd dilemma.
 This suffering, this meagre want, is what drove Dickinson to her art.
 And yet, would I have wished it on her?
 No, I wouldn’t.
-And yet again, would I deprive myself, and the world, of these poems?
+But would I deprive myself, and the world, of these poems?
 No, I wouldn't.

 The Poverty that was not Wealth—